849625800/OculusFigureRoom/README.md

 # OculusFigureRoom
  An Unity3d project Asset floder of this VrFigureRoom project.
+It is my first VR program as well as my first Unity program.
+Therefore, it should be a lot of flaws in it.
+So... please bear with it LOL.
 # How to deploy this project on your local machine?
 -  Deploy an unity3d project and config your project to be able to run on oculus quest2 platform.
 -  Copy all the files under this project to your Access file.